 Diagnosing Sleep Apnea

 First, we have to determine if you snore or have sleep apnea (or both).
 We can provide you with a take-home test called ARES to evaluate the potential levels of sleep apnea and snoring you may be suffering from.
 This test is an initial screening tool.
 It is not used by us to diagnose if you have sleep apnea.
-The diagnosis of whether you have sleep apnea must be completed by a doctor.
+The diagnosis of whether you have sleep apnea must be completed by a doctor who specializes in sleep apnea in Calgary.
 We will refer you to appropriate professional for further diagnosis

 Sleep Apnea Treatments

 Following your diagnosis and the severity of your symptoms, Dr. Silver may recommend snoring treatment with a Mandibular Advancement Device.
 This device keeps your airway open by moving your lower jaw forward.
 We use a device called the SOMNOMED, which is custom designed to fit over your upper and lower teeth.

 Benefits of SOMNOMED: